-2.1 To what extent is it possible to make information available to health professionals about a medicine before that product is authorised?
+2.1 To what extent is it possible to make information available to healthcare professionals about a medicine before that product is authorised?
 For example, may information on such medicines be discussed, or made available, at scientific meetings?
 Does it make a difference if the meeting is sponsored by the company responsible for the product?
-Is the position the same with regard to the provision of off-label information (i.e. information relating to indications and/or other product's variants not authorised)?
+Is the position the same with regard to the provision of off-label information (i.e. information relating to indications and/or other product variants not authorised)?

-The Act, the Agency Guide and the EFPIA Code of 5 July 2007, amended on 19 June 2008 and 14 June 2011 (the "EFPIA Code"), Section 1.01 prohibits the advertising of medicinal products for which a marketing authorisation has not been obtained.
-However, ENLI authorises that advertising takes place in connection with arrangements outside Denmark even if the products advertised at such arrangements are not authorised in the relevant jurisdictions, provided however that the advertiser clearly informs the addressees that the product is not locally authorised or available, that the marketing authorisation conditions may vary country to country, and that it is legal locally.
-This exception complies with the EFPIA code Section 9.03, but does not appear in the Advertising Order, implying that presentation in Denmark of medicinal products not authorised in Denmark will not be legal.

-However, ENLI has resolved that publication of clinical trial results and data relating to what may subsequently become an authorised medicinal product, will not be considered advertising provided that such publication takes place prior to the point in time where Phase III results are published (date of publication) in an acknowledged international peer reviewed publication (e.g. ISI Web of Science media).
-This is an important change of policy, which opens up for the conduct of scientific meetings dealing with products under development, which has not hitherto been formally authorised in Denmark.

-In the early stage of a product lifecycle, the availability of scientific references will be limited and a marketing authorisation holder therefore be challenged, when being required to document product properties.
+The Act, the Agency Guide and the EFPIA Code of 15 August 2013 (the "EFPIA Code"), Section 1.01 prohibits the advertising of medicinal products for which a marketing authorisation has not been obtained.
+Information provided on drug candidates for which Phase III data has not yet been published in an acknowledged international peer-reviewed publication, is not, as a rule of thumb, considered advertising.
+Between the Phase III publication date and the grant of MA, presentations may be made at congresses and scientific meetings, which are not specifically organised or sponsored by the company holding product rights.
+The distinction implies that product information may be given in the context of a generic suitable presentation environment, e.g. at international congresses where a "sales" pitch is rented for the duration of the congress and not just for those hours where the target group is expected to be around.
+This is a relaxation of the rules hitherto applied in Denmark, where the access to present product information prior to MA was considerably more limited than in most other EFPIA countries.
+Even upon the MA having been granted, the availability of scientific references may be limited in the early stage of the product lifecycle.
+Hence the marketing authorisation holder may face a challenge when being required to document product properties.
 Whereas, information based on abstracts, posters and clinical trial data available from public databases such as www.clinicaltrials.gov is not permitted, "data on file" may be used, provided that the data have been reviewed and acknowledged by independent peers comparable to the peers assessing articles for acknowledged international publications.
 Use may only take place until the data is published or rejected.

-Providing off-label information promoting claims outside the scope of the SmPC will per se qualify as advertising for a medicinal product not having received the relevant marketing authorisation and is hence prohibited.
+Providing off-label information promoting claims outside the scope of the SmPC will per se qualify as advertising for a medicinal product not having received the relevant marketing authorisation and is hence prohibited after publication of Phase III data for another indication.